openquantumhardware/qick/quick_start/README.md

 * A micro SD card reader (such as IOGEAR SuperSpeed USB 3.0 SD/Micro SD Card Reader/Writer (GFR304SD) which is available for purchase at www.amazon.com).
 * A torque wrench for tightening SMA cables

-### Flashing the PYNQ 2.6.0 image onto your micro SD card
+### Flashing the PYNQ image onto your micro SD card
-* Your ZCU111 RFSOC evaluation board kit comes with a micro SD card that is preloaded with a PYNQ image.
-The QICK hardware requires PYNQ 2.6.0, so let's update the micro SD card with this version of the PYNQ image.
+* Your ZCU111 RFSOC evaluation board kit comes with a micro SD card.
+The QICK requires an up-to-date PYNQ image (as of the writing of this guide, version 2.6.0 and 2.7 are supported), so let's update the micro SD card with this version of the PYNQ image.
-* First, download the PYNQ 2.6.0 image from this URL: http://www.pynq.io/board.html under the ZCU111 row: You will see that it's quite a large file of 6.86 GB.
+* First, download the current PYNQ image from this URL: http://www.pynq.io/board.html under the ZCU111 row.
+If you downloaded it as a .zip, you need to unzip it to get a .img file.
+You will see that it's quite a large file.

 <p align="center">
  <img src="quick-start-guide-pics/largeimagefile.PNG" alt="The PYNQ 2.6.0 image file">
 </p>

 * Plug in your micro SD card to your personal computer via your micro SD card reader.
 If you look in the Windows File Explorer you will see a new disk drive pop up, for example in my case it was the `E:\` drive.
 This is the drive associated with your micro SD card.
-* Now, open the Win32DiskImager utility and configure 1) the image file to be your PYNQ 2.6.0 image file and 2) the device to be the `E:\` drive, as in the below picture.
+* Now, open the Win32DiskImager utility and configure 1) the image file to be your PYNQ image file and 2) the device to be the `E:\` drive, as in the below picture.
 Before clicking `Write`, double check that you are not flashing the image file to the wrong drive (e.g. your personal computer hard drive)!

 <p align="center">
  <img src="quick-start-guide-pics/writetoEdrive.PNG" alt="Writing the PYNQ 2.6.0 image onto the micro SD card">